YingxuanHu/Rust-CLI/docs/INTENT_SYSTEM.md

 ## Learning Custom Commands

-When the LLM generates shell commands during chat, the system offers to save them as custom commands.
-These are stored in `.llm-cli/learned.toml` and matched instantly in Tier 1 (< 1ms).
+When the LLM generates shell commands during chat, the system offers to save them as custom workflows.
+These are stored in `.llm-cli/custom_workflows.toml` (legacy `.llm-cli/custom_commands.toml`) and matched instantly in Tier 1 (< 1ms).

 ---